lkrdev/explore-blending/src/components/Guide/guide.md

 >
 > *use_sql_runner* permission
 >
 > There are two important caveats to this Looker extension.
-1. The user using the extension needs to have `use_sql_runner` to perform the blending tasks.
-2. If the user wants to share the blended queries on dashboards or looks, the end users all need the `use_sql_runner` permission.
+> 1. The user using the extension needs to have `use_sql_runner` to perform the blending tasks.
+> 2. If the user wants to share the blended queries on dashboards or looks, the end users all need the `use_sql_runner` permission.

 ## TODOs

 ### Critical Bugs
 - Fix join deletion bug: When adding two joins and deleting the first join, an error occurs
+- ~Fix explore search functionality implementation~
-- Fix search functionality implementation
+- Fix dashboard search functionality implementation
 - Implement validation in `JoinRow` to prevent duplicate `to_field` usage

 ### Join Management